 Your body uses calcium in many ways, from developing teeth to building bones.
-Your bones regulate the calcium in your body, releasing extra calcium when your body needs it.
-If your body has too much calcium, it's carried out with your urine.
+Your parathyroid gland regulates the calcium in your body.
+It releases extra calcium from the bones when your body needs it.
+If your body has too much calcium, it is carried out of your body with your urine.

-You can also develop stones if your kidneys absorb an abnormal amount of calcium.
-Your diet, including how much fluid you drink, can also contribute to the creation of kidney stones.
+You can also develop stones if your kidneys absorb too much calcium.
+Your diet, including how much fluid you drink, can also lead to kidney stones.
 Drinking too little water means that you'll make less urine and more calcium can build up.

 Your body tries to get rid of kidney stones by sending them out through your bladder.
 Kidney stones can be quite painful, especially when you urinate.

-For this test, you collect all the urine you produce in a 24-hour period so that it can be looked at in a lab.
+For this test, you collect all the urine you make in a 24-hour period so that it can be looked at in a lab.

-You may have this test if your doctor needs to see how well your kidneys are working, especially if you get kidney stones.
+You may have this test if your health care provider needs to see how well your kidneys are working, especially if you get kidney stones.